bitextor/pdf-extract/README.md

 ## How It Works
 PDF is a publishing format and is not designed for easy editing and manipulation.
 At the core of PDF is an advanced imaging model derived from the PostScript page description language.
 This PDF Imaging Model enables the description of text and graphics in a device-independent and resolution-independent manner.
 To improve performance for interactive viewing, PDF defines a more structured format than that used by most PostScript language programs.
 Unlike Postscript, which is a programming language, PDF is based on a structured binary file format that is optimized for high performance in interactive viewing.
 PDF also includes objects, such as annotations and hypertext links, that are not part of the page content itself but are useful for interactive viewing and document interchange.

 Our first step is to extract the PDF content out into a DOM that can be used to further processed.
 PDFExtract uses the Pdf2Dom Java library as a parser for the CSSBox rendering engine in order to get a DOM designed for rendering in HTML, but not suitable for mining.
-PDF Extract further processes and mines the DOM into a normalized and simplified HTML format.
+PDFExtract further processes and mines the DOM into a normalized and simplified HTML format.

 The core concept is very simple.
 Regions within the PDF are defined as a set of boxes.
 The lowest level of a box is a letter, then progressively expands to words, lines, paragraphs, columns and pages.
 Words are merged into lines.
 Lines are merged into paragraphs.
 The below examples show the original PDF file in the right, with the page marked in a blue box, columns marked in a red box, paragraphs marked in a green box and lines marked in a blue box.
 Once the clean boxed regions are defined, the content is merged to create clean HTML.